rotemyagel/drupal-faq/README.md

 - git clone https://github.com/rotemyagel/drupal-faq.git
 - drupal_faq.sql in the folder called db
-- create sub-theme by the name  bootstrap_faq
+- i create sub-theme by the name  bootstrap_faq base theme classy in themes->custom
 - folder sites->default->settings.php change the $databases array in bottom of file
-- for the project local i use http://localhost/faq/
+- for the project localhost i use http://localhost/faq/